rulkimi/duet-display-clone/README.md

 # Duet Display Website Clone

 This repository contains a clone of the Duet Display website created using HTML and CSS.
 The Duet Display website is a platform that allows users to extend their computer screens using other devices, such as iPads and Android devices.
+This repository contains an attempt to replicate the Duet Display website for educational purposes, particularly to improve HTML and CSS skills.
+Please note that this is not an exact replica of the original website, but an exercise undertaken to learn and practice web development techniques.

+For a live preview of the website, you can visit it [here](https://rulkimi.github.io/duet-display-clone/).

 ## Purpose